English (ENGL)

 Offered: Online

-This course examines dramatic literature from the classical Greek plays to contemporary dramas, with special attention given to religious criticism.
-Research paper required.
+A study of dramatic literature from the classical Greek plays to contemporary dramas, with special attention given to religious criticism.

 Offered: Resident